WillWagnerIV/The-Coconuts/UPTS/README.md

 ## Installation Instructions

+This project uses testPyPi for easy pip installation, however...

-*testPyPi erases its content without warning to create space for new test projects.*
+**testPyPi erases its content without warning to create space for new test projects.**

 If there are any errors with testPyPi, please use the tar package instructions.